Sabre (travel reservation system): Controversy

+Allegations of bias continued.
+In 1985 the United States Department of Justice accused American and United's systems of a second screen favoring the airline that owned the system; American and United agreed to stop the practice.
+In 1986, Delta complained to the United States Department of Transportation that American provided to SABRE flight schedules with shorter flight times than in reality, to cause the system to display American flights first.

+By 1987, Flight International said, because of Department of Transportation regulations, SABRE and other such systems in the US "are about as close to neutrality as a system could reasonably be expected to get".
+No longer able to use them against rivals, airlines now sold access to reservation systems for profit.
+The fairness rules were eliminated or allowed to expire in 2010.
+By then, none of the major distribution systems was majority owned by the airlines.

+As of 1987 European airlines' reservations systems were still skewed toward their owners.
 In 1987 Sabre's success of selling to European travel agents was inhibited by the refusal of big European carriers led by British Airways to grant the system ticketing authority for their flights even though Sabre had obtained IATA Billing and Settlement Plan (BSP) clearance for the UK in 1986.
 American brought High Court action which alleged that after the arrival of Sabre on its doorstep British Airways immediately offered financial incentives to travel agents who continued to use Travicom and would tie any override commissions to it.
 Travicom was created by Videcom, British Airways and British Caledonian and launched in 1976 as the world's first multi-access reservations system based on Videcom technology which eventually became part of Galileo UK.
 It connected 49 subscribing international airlines (including British Airways, British Caledonian, TWA, Pan American World Airways, Qantas, Singapore Airlines, Air France, Lufthansa, SAS, Air Canada, KLM, Alitalia, Cathay Pacific and JAL) to thousands of travel agents in the UK.
 It allowed agents and airlines to communicate via a common distribution language and network, handling 97% of UK airline business trade bookings by 1987.